 First trimester screening

-First Trimester Combined Screening (FTCS) involves two screening tests.
+First Trimester Combined Screening (FTCS) involves two screening tests – a blood test and an ultrasound scan.
 A maternal serum screening test (a blood test) is taken between 9 weeks and 13 weeks 6 days of pregnancy which detects chemicals in the mother’s blood, followed by a nuchal translucency (NT) scan between 11 weeks and 13 weeks 6 days of pregnancy.
 The results of both tests are used in combination to estimate the risk of a congenital abnormality (an abnormality which a baby is born with) such as Down Syndrome, Patau Syndrome, Edwards Syndrome and some other rare abnormalities.
 Your LMC can give you more information about the conditions which are screened for with first trimester screening and there is further information here.

 Non-invasive prenatal testing